 “Under the Charter, the Security Council has primary responsibility for the maintenance of international peace and security’’.

 The United Nations is duty bound to ensure that all militias groups are disarmed in the DRC.
 The disarming of such groups would send a message that political and ethnic violence is no longer tolerated by the international community in the DRC.
 The RPP calls for the complete implementation of the Security Council Resolutions No. 2098 of March 2013 and Resolution 2147 par 4b: of March 2014.
 Both resolutions calls for the swift disarmament of the FDLR and other armed groups operating in the DRC as necessary for stability, and for the protection of civilians in the DRC and the Great Lakes region, in line with the wider commitment made at the 28th March 2013, Peace, Security and Cooperation (PSC) framework for the DRC, to disarm all armed groups operating in the eastern part of the DRC.)
 The failure of the United Nations Organization Stabilization Mission (MONUSCO) in the Democratic Republic of the Congo which has not taken any action against those who are still armed in defiance of the international community is unacceptable and wrong.
 This is despite the UN Presidential Statement on the 5th of November 2014 calling for MONUSCO and the Congolese government to draw up plan for military action against the FDLR.
-MONUSCO was established to facilitate post-conflict peace building, to prevent a relapse into armed conflict and how to overcome depression and anxiety ensure there is a sustainable peace in the region.
+MONUSCO was established to facilitate post-conflict peace building, to prevent a relapse into armed conflict and ensure there is a sustainable peace in the region.
 The failure to stabilize the DRC means that the Congolese will continue to endure violence and the many displaced refugees cannot return to their homes.
 At present MONUSCO is failing in its duty to disarm and neutralized armed groups like the FDLR that threaten civilians and undermine the sovereignty of the DRC.

 The recent meeting on the 16 January 2015 in Pretoria, South Africa, of The African Union (AU) Commissioner for Peace and Security, Smail Chergui and South African Minister of International Relations and Cooperation, Maite Nkoana-Mashabane discussed implementing the Peace, Security and Cooperation (PSC) Framework for the Democratic Republic of Congo (DRC) and the region, in particular the disarmament of the Democratic Forces for the Liberation of Rwanda (FDLR), concluded with the Minister reiterating the determination and commitment of South Africa to contribute troops, for the possible use of force to disarm the FDLR.